AFSA has a variety of Clubs for students to get involved with! Check out below for just some of them.

 The AFSA Gamers Club is a fun way to get together with fellow students and explore new or old favorite games.
 Students can play a variety of games such as Magic the Gathering, D & D, Chess, Halo etc. Gamers Club is for students in grades 7-12.
 Please contact Bill Lloyd with any questions.

 Do you like Korean music?
 Want to find friends who also like Korean music?
 Come to K Pop Club!
-We meet every Tuesday in 213 during second lunch.
 This club is for 9-12th grade students.
 Please contact Mr. Kienitz with any questions.

 Quiz Bowl, or a friendly competition over general knowledge, is excited to welcome all students who are interested!
-Students will compete in three monthly competitions starting in November.
+Students will compete in three monthly competitions.
 Quiz Bowl is for students in 9-12th grade.
 Please contact Mr. Zurn with any questions.

 Are you interested in Spanish language or culture?
 In this club students will be playing games, cooking, , learning new vocabulary, watching movies and more!
 Spanish Club is for students in 9-12th grade and meets Wednesdays during first lunch .
 Please contact Ms. Lisowski with any questions.

 Do you enjoy public speaking or creating a presentation?
 Do you enjoy creative writing?
 Do you enjoy performing from plays, books, or poetry collections?
 Join Speech Team!
-We will be meeting every TUESDAY during 1st lunch in room 126.
 Contact Mrs. Spector with questions.

 Youth In Government: